Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Abstract

 \section{Abstract}

-When information acquisition is costly but flexible, a principal may rationally acquire information that favors ``majorities'' over ``minorities.''
-Majorities therefore face incentives to invest in becoming productive, whereas minorities are discouraged from such investments.
-The principal, in turn, rationally ignores minorities unless they surprise him with a genuinely outstanding outcome, precisely because they are less likely to invest.
-We give conditions under which the resulting discriminatory equilibrium is most preferred by the principal, despite that all groups are ex-ante identical.
-Our results add to the discussions of affirmative action, implicit bias, and occupational segregation and stereotypes.
+When information acquisition is costly but flexible, a principal may rationally acquire information that favors one group over another.
+The former group faces incentives to invest in becoming productive, while the latter is discouraged from such investments.
+The principal, in turn, ignores the productivity difference between groups unless the underinvested group surprises him with a genuinely outstanding outcome.
+We give conditions under which the discriminatory equilibrium is most preferred by the principal, despite all groups being ex-ante identical.
+Our results inform the discussion of affirmative action, implicit bias, and occupational segregation and stereotypes.

 \textbf{Keywords:} Statistical discrimination; rational inattention; incentive contracting \textbf{JEL codes:} D82, D86, D31, J71